deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_20_0.png)

-> 🔼 Figure 2 shows synthetic images generated with various image guidance levels and random seeds, illustrating the spectrum of synthetic-to-real data generated by the diffusion model.
+> 🔼 The figure shows synthetic images generated with different levels of image guidance, demonstrating the spectrum of synthetic-to-real data generated by the model.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).